Control Barrier Functions for Stochastic Systems and Safety-critical Control Designs: Abstract

 \section{Abstract}

 In recent years, the analysis of a control barrier function has received considerable attention because it is helpful for the safety-critical control required in many control application problems.
-However, the extension of the analysis to a stochastic system remains a challenging issue.
-In this paper, we consider sufficient conditions for almost-sure-type reciprocal and zeroing control barrier functions and design a control law.
+While the extension of the analysis to a stochastic system studied by many researchers, it remains a challenging issue.
+In this paper, we consider sufficient conditions for reciprocal and zeroing control barrier functions ensuring safety with probability one and design a control law using the functions.
 Then, we propose another version of a stochastic zeroing control barrier function to evaluate a probability of a sample path staying in a safe set and confirm the convergence of a specific expectation related to the attractiveness of a safe set.
-We also discuss the robustness of safety against changing a diffusion coefficient.
+We also show a way of deisgning a safety-critical control law based on our stochastic zeroing control barrier function.
 Finally, we confirm the validity of the proposed control design and the analysis using the control barrier functions via simple examples with their numerical simulation.